elventear/quartz-scheduler/readme.txt

 To build:

-1) If you are checking the project directly out of CVS, you will also need to checkout the "opensymphony" project in a parallel directory in order to get the common ANT build file: osbuild.xml
+1) If you are checking the project directly out of SVN, you will also need to checkout the "opensymphony" project in a parallel directory in order to get the common ANT build file: osbuild.xml